Geocodio/geocodio-library-python/README.md

-# geocodio-python
+# geocodio

-A Python client for the Geocodio API.
+The official Python client for the Geocodio API.

 Features
 --------